helloSystem/docs/developer/filer-context-menus.md

 *   to identify and eliminate duplicate _desktop_file_id_s,
 *   to eliminate invalid menus and actions.

-1.  as described in desktop_file_ids and invalid `.desktop` files; implentation so obtains a flat list of menus or actions;
+1.  as described in desktop_file_ids and invalid `.desktop` files; implementation so obtains a flat list of menus or actions;

 2.  recursively build the hierarchy; this merely consists in the build of the hierarchy as a tree of menus and actions, where each _desktop_file_id_ addressed as the subitem of a menu consumes this same id from the flat list
     *   if the level-zero order (which is not specified here, but see desktop_file_id addressed in the level zero consumes this same id from the flat list;